-Operating Reserve Rating: Corrective Action Please refer to PHN 2018-04 and current budget guidelines for information on operating reserve An LHA may spend down to 35% of maximum reserve level without consulting DHCD, but the LHA must budget these expenses in the correct line items of their annual operating budget.
+Operating Reserve Rating: Corrective Action $\checkmark$ Please refer to PHN 2018-04 and current budget guidelines for information on operating reserve An LHA may spend down to 35% of maximum reserve level without consulting DHCD, but the LHA must budget these expenses in the correct line items of their annual operating budget.
 If the expense occurred after DHCD approval of the annual operating budget, the LHA should submit a budget revision with these expenditures.
 Any expenditures from the operating reserve that will result in a projected operating reserve of less than 35% of maximum reserve level, requires prior written approval from DHCD, unless the expenses are to resolve health and safety issues .
-Each LHA must maintain a projected operating reserve of 20% of maximum reserve level, which remains the minimum operating reserve level for all LHAs. $\checkmark$ Other: Unable to calculate Operating Reserve.
-Year-End (4th) Quarter was not submitted on time.
-Therefore, this category cannot be reviewed for compliance with the budget guidelines and the PMR guidelines.
-Please refer to PHN 2018-08 for important dates.
+Each LHA must maintain a projected operating reserve of 20% of maximum reserve level, which remains the minimum operating reserve level for all LHAs.
+Other: Ensure documentation is submitted on time.
+Please refer to PHN 2018-08 for submission schedule.

-Board Member Training Rating: No Findings Ensure you update the board attendance application with the most recent board members, and their term dates.
-Ensure each board member has a unique email for the board member training.
-Provide computer guidance as needed to help board members complete the training.
-Other:
+Board Member Training Rating: $\checkmark$ Ensure you update the board attendance application with the most recent board members, and their term dates. $\checkmark$ Ensure each board member has a unique email for the board member training. $\checkmark$ Provide computer guidance as needed to help board members complete the training. $\checkmark$ Other: Please refer to PHN 2017-05 for more information.